 Furthermore, Agricultural and Agri-Food Canada are also exploring the issues with Low-Level Presence.
 This is being used to ensure that transparency and trade predictability can be greatly increased.

-It’s certainly true to say that agricultural trade between Canada and the U.S. has grown substantially since the implementation of NAFTA.
+It’s certainly true to say that agricultural trade between Canada and the U.S. has grown substantially since the implementation of NAFTA and continuation through the USMCA.
 Indeed, it is almost as significant in the growth of trade between that of America and Mexico.

 It’s true to say that in the future there is sure to be significant changes here.
 Trade in beef between Canada and the U.S. could become more liberal or there could be barriers put in place blocking it.
 This will depend on the growing concerns about the safety of imported meat, particularly beef.